Ziv33/WebComputationalGraph/README.md

 ## Background

-This project delivers an end-to-end platform for defining, running, and monitoring computational graphs — all built from the ground up in Java, with no third-party frameworks.
+This project delivers an end-to-end platform for defining, running, and monitoring computational graphs.

 At its core is a publisher/subscriber engine: independent agents perform computations and communicate exclusively through named topics, allowing complex pipelines to be composed simply by wiring agents to shared channels.
 Every agent runs concurrently and safely, thanks to a thread-safe topic registry and an Active Object execution model that keeps slow computations from blocking the rest of the system.